-Within E&F, sustainability forms a key part of the Fit for King's training programme.
+Within Estates & Facilities (E&F), sustainability forms a key part of the Fit for King's training programme.
 All staff joining E&F go through the Fit for King's programme, which includes training sessions on service delivery, being inclusive, wellbeing and professional communications.
 Sustainability is included in the initial induction and a dedicated sustainability workshop is part of the core programme.
 This ensures that E&F staff, who are key to sustainability through their roles in areas such as maintenance, campus operations, catering, security and cleaning, have a good understanding of sustainable practices and King's commitments in this area.
-In 2022-23, 87 per cent of E&F staff had completed the Fit for King's sustainability module as of May 2023, expecting a completion rate of 91 per cent by August 2023.
+In 2022-23, 87% of Estates & Facilities (E&F) staff had completed the Fit for King's sustainability module as of May 2023, expecting a completion rate of 91% by August 2023.
 The regular Fit for King's workshops on sustainability are also ongoing.

-16.2 King's Climate Action Network (King's CAN)
+King's Climate Action Network (King's CAN)

-The King's GAN is an open, interdisciplinary forum to directly contribute to King's climate and sustainability plans.
-Launched in October 2020, it aims to bring together sustainability and climate expertise and passion from the King's community to create and implement our Climate & Sustainability Action Plan.
-The Network is open to all King's students, staff and alumni.
-It was launched in recognition of the need to invite our community to co-create solutions with us in order to take meaningful climate action.
-By collaborating, we can ensure our Climate & Sustainability Action Plan reflects the ambition, fresh ideas and engagement of the King's community.
+The King's Climate Action Network (King's CAN) is an open, interdisciplinary forum to directly contribute to King's climate and sustainability plans.
+Launched in October 2020, it aims to bring together sustainability and climate expertise and passion from the King's community to create and implement our Climate and Sustainability Action Plan.
+The network is open to all King's students, staff and alumni.
+The network was launched in recognition of the need to invite our community to co-create solutions with us in order to take meaningful climate action.
+By collaborating we can ensure our Climate and Sustainability Action Plan reflects the ambition, fresh ideas and engagement of the King's community.

-In 2022-23, the CAN grew to 434 members and focused on the implementation of actions to progress towards the aims set in the Action Plan.
-These actions were driven through five key Take Action teams, focusing on energy auditing, cycling, education, schools engagement and supply chain sustainability.
+In 2022-23, the CAN grew to 434 members and focused on the implementation of actions to progress towards the aims set in the Climate and Sustainability Action Plan.
+These actions were driven through five key 'Take Action' teams focusing on energy auditing, supply chain sustainability, Education for Sustainability, cycling, and schools engagement around climate.
 Several of these Take Action teams were led by paid part-time student coordinators, and about 100 CAN members signed up as volunteers.
+Below you can find out more about each of these groups.